tharmes42/MaskedAIChat/README.md

-# MaskedAIChat - WinUI 3 Windows App
+# MaskedAIChat - Windows App

 ## Overview

-MaskedAIChat is a Windows application crafted using WinUI 3.
-It offers users the ability to have text-based conversations with advanced language models like GPT (Generative Pre-trained Transformer) in real-time.
+MaskedAIChat is a Windows application to have text-based conversations with advanced language models like GPT (Generative Pre-trained Transformer) through API-interaction in real-time.
+While it has less features than the original chat apps from e.g. OpenAI it allows to control privacy like automatic masking of e-mail addresses.

+Note: This is a hobby project and not affiliated with OpenAI or DeepL.
+You need to have a valid API key for GPT-4 (OpenAI) which may cause costs.

 ![MaskedAIChat Screenshot 1](./pagecontent/MaskedAIChat_Screenshot_1.png)
 ![MaskedAIChat Screenshot 2](./pagecontent/MaskedAIChat_Screenshot_2.png)